Case study

 - • What previously required 2–3 BDRs working for a month could now be done by the system

-- • Prospects reached demos faster and with higher intent
+- • Prospects reached demos faster because campaigns and landing pages were easier to launch and coordinate

-- • Onboarding and activation improved due to clearer value delivery
+- • Onboarding and activation improved through clearer, more repeatable education flows

 What this proves